The best selling singles by the Beatles

 25 John Lennon – Woman – 3,335,000

-Woman provides John Lennon his first multi-million seller in this ranking, and while more are coming, chronologically speaking this was his last such release.
+Woman provides John Lennon with his first multi-million seller in this ranking, and while more are coming, chronologically speaking this was his last such release.
 The second single from the Double Fantasy era, it was the first to come out just weeks after his tragic murder in December 8, 1980.

 #1 in the UK and Canada, #2 in the US, the song was huge.
 It sold 1.2 million in the US, and 1.7 million in Europe, with less than 600,000 coming from the UK.
 Released in January 1981, overall, it’s the third latest song to reach 3 million songs.